AmishMishra11/My-quiz/README.md

 # My-quiz
-A simple quiz about me
+A simple quiz about me.
+Play the quiz and see how well do you really know me.